 “If the Governing Council adopts this new fee framework, other universities across the country will follow suit.
 Canada, as a country, will have fewer students share ideas across provincial and territorial borders,” Crispin-Frei said.

-Jamie Kearns, an Indigenous student and president of the Association of Part-Time Undergraduate Students at U of T, said that the two-tier domestic fee system would also have a detrimental impact on Indigenous students.
+Jaime Kearns, an Indigenous student and president of the Association of Part-Time Undergraduate Students at U of T, said that the two-tier domestic fee system would also have a detrimental impact on Indigenous students.
 She noted that Indigenous students at U of T are from communities across the country, and a lot of these communities are small in size, with limited resources and funding.

 As part of its Truth and Reconciliation campaign, U of T had pledged to increase recruitment and retention of Indigenous students.
 Kearns questioned this commitment and worried that members of Indigenous communities may be unable to pay the increased out-of-province fees, resulting in access to U of T becoming impossible.
 Graduation rates among Indigenous students could also drop as a result.